MarkhamLee/internet-and-iot-data-platform/documentation/updates.md

 ## All Updates

+### 2026

+* July 2026
+    * Updated Site Monitor Agent
+        * Can set limits on the # of reminders sent
+        * Split data ingestion, reminders and agentic research/analysis into separate components, instead of having elements of the reminders living in content ingestion and agentic research.
+    * Added semantic versioning to container builds
+    * Updated front page diagram to be more descriptive to the technologies used for various functions.
+E.g., Ollama + Qwen instead of a generic "Agentic Workloads".
+* May - June 2026
+    * Added Agentic workflows for managing dependabot security alerts, and monitoring web sites for changes
+    * Updated front-page architecture diagram
+    * Small restructure of repo folders and documentation
+    * Started process of hardening all images by updating Dockerfile base images
+    * Repo wide process of updating Python scripts to use %s style logging

 ### 2025
 * Updated code for ESP32 microprocessors in the IoT Section:
     * Initial provisioning of a device: adding a device ID, MQTT and Wi-Fi credentials, which provides an easy way to setup/prepare several ESP32s for IoT style projects.